pathfinder-for-autonomous-navigation/FlightSoftware/src/gsw/MCT/README.md

 **realtime-server.js** contains two main functions, RealtimeServer( ) which takes the spacecraft as a parameter and notifySubscribers( ) which takes one point as a parameter and sends it to the WebSocket. notifySubscribers( ) is defined inside the RealtimeServer( ) function and converts the javascript object of a single telemetry point into a JSON string.

+**history-server.js** initiates a new router object and a response object.
+It uses the node.js module express to create a new Router( ) function.
+This router then pulls data from the spacecraft.js list history[ ] using the response function.

+**static-server.js** This script uses the Router( ) module's router.use( ) function to allow our application to handle static requests for data.
+This helps handle image data, for example, the CSS image data that is sent in with each telemetry point.

 **Spacecraft.js** represents a spacecraft object that is run when the main script is evoked in terminal.